kestred/philomath/docs/decisions.md

  * Concise names are less to type
  * A smallish set of built-in types should be easy to learn and remember
  * Integer types i8, u16, etc are less ambiguous than short, long etc
+ * In x86, "strings" are zero-terminated byte arrays, however the builtin text type is a length/pointer struct with UTF-8 encoding (only?).
- * Text should be more intuitive to students than string Text is a little shorter than string
+   Text should be more intuitive to students than string Text is a little shorter than string
+   (A null terminated string might be availabe, but not in the core).
  * Names are lower case because these should be most familiar for int, bool, etc to seasoned programmers and there has not yet been a compelling reason to change those names